Layered Abstractions¶

 Layer 3: ToolEnv + BaseTool¶

-Many Agent-R1 tasks are naturally expressed as tool-augmented multi-step interaction.
+Standard multi-turn tool-calling tasks should use ToolEnv + BaseTool.
 For this case, Agent-R1 provides ToolEnv, a built-in environment that:

 - stores conversation history